-- 4.1 A Development Permit for Operational Works (access and parking works) must be obtained prior to the commencement of any access and parking works on the development site. - 4.2 All access and parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 4.3 All car parking and access areas must be sealed to Council's satisfaction.
-Design and construction must be in accordance with the provisions of a Development Permit for Operational Works (access and parking works). - 4.4 The existing two access driveways to the development from Henry Street must be closed. - 4.5 Two new access driveways to the development must be provided at Henry Street. - 4.6 Any redundant vehicular crossovers must be replaced by Council standard kerb and channel. - 4.7 All vehicles must ingress and egress the development in a forward gear. - 4.8 A minimum of ten (10) car-parking spaces must be provided on-site for the proposed kindergarten Short Term Parking Area. - 4.9 A minimum of twenty five (25) car-parking spaces must be provided on-site for the proposed kindergarten Long Term Parking Area. - 4.10 Universal access parking spaces must be provided on-site in accordance with Australian Standard AS2890.6 "Parking facilities Off-street parking for people with disabilities". - 4.11 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 4.12 All vehicle operations associated with the development must be directed by suitable directional, informative, regulatory or warning signs in accordance with Australian Standard AS1742.1 "Manual of uniform traffic control devices" and Australian Standard AS2890.1 "Parking facilities Off-street car parking". - 4.13 Road signage and pavement markings must be installed in accordance with Australian Standard AS1742.1 "Manual of uniform traffic control devices".
+- 4.4 Any redundant vehicular crossovers must be replaced by Council standard kerb and channel. - 4.5 A minimum of fifty five (55) new parking spaces must be provided on-site.Note: Existing twenty five (25) car parking spaces will be removed as a part of this development. - 4.6 Universal access parking spaces must be provided on-site in accordance with Australian Standard AS2890.6 "Parking facilities Off-street parking for people with disabilities". - 4.7 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 4.8 Any application for a Development Permit for Operational Works (access and parking works) must be accompanied by detailed and scaled plans, which demonstrate the turning movements/swept paths of the largest vehicle to access the development site including refuse collection vehicles. - 4.9 All vehicle operations associated with the development must be directed by suitable directional, informative, regulatory or warning signs in accordance with Australian Standard AS1742.1 "Manual of uniform traffic control devices" and Australian Standard AS2890.1 "Parking facilities Off-street car parking". - 4.10 All vehicle operation areas must be illuminated in accordance with the requirements of Australian Standard AS1158 "Lighting for roads and public spaces". - 4.11 All internal pedestrian pathways must be designed and constructed in accordance with Australian Standard AS1428 "Design for access and mobility".